bencmorrison/Global/README.md

 ## Usage

 There are two ways you can use `Global`.
 The first way is the non-macro way.
 This way gives you full control over everything when it comes to using `Global`.
-The second way is via the macro, `@GlobalValue`, that will mostly automate the boilerplate code needed in the non-macro way of doing things.
+The second way is via the two macros `@Item` and `@Accessor`, that will mostly automate the boilerplate code needed in the non-macro way of doing things.

 ### The non-macro way